slott56/Stingray-Reader/source/cobol_loader.rst

 ..  py:function:: COBOL_schemata(source, replacing=None)

-    This function will parse the COBOL copybook, returning two lists:
+    This function will parse a COBOL copybook with multiple 01 level definitions, returning two lists:

     -   a list of the parsed COBOL 01-level records, and